databrickslabs/pylint-plugin/README.md

                                        task_key=...)
                 ]).result(timeout=timedelta(minutes=XXX)).
 Migrate all usage of dbutils to Databricks SDK.
 See the more detailed documentation at https://databricks-sdk-py.readthedocs.io/en/latest/workspace/jobs/jobs.html

+To disable this check on a specific line, add `# pylint: disable=dbutils-notebook-run` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ### `R8909`: `pat-token-leaked`

 Use Databricks SDK instead: from databricks.sdk import WorkspaceClient(); w = WorkspaceClient().
 Do not hardcode secrets in code, use Databricks SDK instead, which natively authenticates in Databricks Notebooks.
 See more at https://databricks-sdk-py.readthedocs.io/en/latest/authentication.html

+To disable this check on a specific line, add `# pylint: disable=pat-token-leaked` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]